 Despite that, Weimaraners look smaller than Labradors due to their athletic build.
 They also have what is known as a tuck-up.
 These pronounced waistlines give Weimaraners their svelte figure.

 The characteristics that the two breeds do share are that they are both kind and loving.
 Both are hunting breeds that love to please.

 Due to their need for attention, they can also suffer from separation anxiety.
 These high-energy dogs often only settle down when they are a couple of years old.

 Weims don’t shed as much as Labs do, thanks to their short coats.
 If you prefer a low-shedding dog, a Weimaraner might be better suited for you, although there’s also a long-haired variation.

 Perhaps the biggest difference between the two breeds is their tails.
-Weimaraners have a whippet sort of tail which is long and slender which is often docked.
+Weimaraners have a whippet sort of tail that is long and slender and is often docked.